-Evidence of French colonialism can be seen in the captivating capital Phnom Penh, where broad tree-lined boulevards and colonial architecture provide an attractive backdrop to the colourful markets, bustling riverfront and roadsides teeming with food vendors and cafes.
+In the captivating capital Phnom Penh, broad tree lined boulevards and ramshackle French-colonial architecture provide an attractive backdrop to the colourful markets, riverfront and roadside vendors.

-The magnificent legacy of the Khmer Empire is the highlight of any visit to Cambodia, most notably the incredible temple complex of Angkor, which is a UNESCO World Heritage site.
-Superbly preserved and visually entrancing, the centrepiece Angkor Wat was built to replicate the heavens on earth and is the world's largest religious monument.
-Gateway to the temples is the former backwater town of Siem Reap, which has fast grown into a lively city with sophisticated restaurants, bars and shops.
+For many, a highlight of any visit to Cambodia is the vast temple complex of Angkor, a UNESCO World Heritage site.
+Superbly preserved and visually entrancing, the vast centrepiece Angkor Wat was built to replicate the heavens on earth.
+Gateway to the temples is the former backwater town of Siem Reap, now a lively city with sophisticated restaurants, bars and shops.

 Within easy reach of Siem Reap are the string of floating villages and stilted houses on Tonle Sap, Southeast Asia’s largest freshwater lake.
 Also close by is Battambang, an engaging city known for its striking colonial architecture and contemporary arts scene, as well as the departure point of the quirky Bamboo ‘Train’.
 In southwest Cambodia amid the wildlife-rich rainforest and coastal mangroves of the Cardamom Mountains, get back to nature with conservation activities, wildlife treks, kayaking or simply absorb the incredible vistas.
 The riverside city of Kampot is very atmospheric and ringed by tranquil countryside and pepper plantations.